backstage/backstage/plugins/catalog-backend/api-report.md

 import { AnalyzeLocationRequest as AnalyzeLocationRequest_2 } from '@backstage/plugin-catalog-common';
 import { AnalyzeLocationResponse as AnalyzeLocationResponse_2 } from '@backstage/plugin-catalog-common';
 import { CatalogApi } from '@backstage/catalog-client';
-import { CatalogCollatorEntityTransformer } from '@backstage/plugin-search-backend-module-catalog';
+import type { CatalogCollatorEntityTransformer as CatalogCollatorEntityTransformer_2 } from '@backstage/plugin-search-backend-module-catalog';
 import { CatalogEntityDocument } from '@backstage/plugin-catalog-common';
 import { CatalogProcessor as CatalogProcessor_2 } from '@backstage/plugin-catalog-node';
 import { CatalogProcessorCache as CatalogProcessorCache_2 } from '@backstage/plugin-catalog-node';